Pechenkya/Basic-Shell/README.md

 #### REMARKS

 1. Build-In commands cannot be run in parallel mode!

+#### ISSUES
-2. Some syntax and command execution problems sometimes (fix needed)
+1. Some syntax and command execution problems sometimes (fix needed)
+2. Code refactoring needed (add some space optimization and clarification)